 Why a sensory garden?
 Sensory integration challenges are common amongst individuals of all ages with ASD.
 They can experience under and overreactions to sensory experiences.
 Let’s unpack sensory integration.
-Sensation is information received from the environment.
-Sensation is hearing the sound of a lawnmower, looking at bright red and orange tulips, tasting a tangy lemon, and the sweet smell of lavender.
+The sensation is information received from the environment.
+The sensation is hearing the sound of a lawnmower, looking at bright red and orange tulips, tasting a tangy lemon, and the sweet smell of lavender.
 Integration is how we interpret and use sensation.

 Some individuals with ASD may avoid certain sensory experiences like messy play in the mud, while others may seek them out, like swinging for a long time.
 Some may be sensitive to certain sound frequencies and noise, lighting, motion, or touch, or seek out these experiences excessively.

 A garden may buffer the varied challenges that individuals with ASD experience2.
 Generally speaking, gardens provide children with important productive and holistic opportunities to be outside and exercise, socialize, learn, nurture their sensory systems, and improve their health.
 All children, regardless of skill or ability, deserve and need to participate in outdoor activities.

 Professionals work tirelessly each day to develop strategies and interventions to address the needs of individuals with ASD and enrich their daily lives.
 With a significant rise in diagnoses, it is a necessity, rather than a luxury to provide individuals with ASD intentionally designed sensory gardens that meet them where they are, enrich their daily lives, and bring solace, excitement, engagement, and learning all in one space.

 We would like to tell you about a sensory garden that we helped to design for the Els for Autism Foundation at The Els Center of Excellence.
 Come join us on a tour!